parthsali/SPPU_IT_Practicals/SEM-04/CG/Assignment-01/README.md

 - _Go to the provided link and download the folder containing the necessary OpenGL files.
 Make sure to save it to a location on your computer.
-Open the downloaded folder in Visual Studio Code:_
+Open the downloaded folder in Visual Studio Code:_ [Click Here](https://drive.google.com/drive/folders/190tZM85YkTRY6P448hpnbViDvt423_Kj)

 ### 2. Launch Visual Studio Code on your system.